Tetiana-KET/movie_library/README.md

 - [x] **Trending Movies Algorithm**
       A dynamic system that highlights trending movies based on user searches and popularity.
+- [ ] **Trending Slider with Auto and Manual Navigation**
+       Animated carousel showcasing trending movies.
+       The slider automatically scroll in one direction, then smoothly reverse when it reaches the end, creating a continuous motion effect.
+       Users can also manually navigate through the movies using forward and backward buttons.
+       If the user scrolls to the end manually, the next interaction resets the slider to the beginning.

 - [] **Hero Banner Featuring Trending Movies**
   The homepage features a dynamic hero banner showcasing the most popular movies.